Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 TOTAL                     193     32    83%
 ```

-Database-related code is excluded from this run as database tests are currently commented out in the suite.
-This is done under Alessio's instruction to stop the AWS RDS
+Database-related code connected to the RDS is excluded from this run, as database tests are currently commented out in the suite.
+This is done under Alessio's instruction to stop the AWS RDS, however the code still remains in the GitHub repo and works (once you start the AWS RDS).
+Instead to still provide testing under 'databases' I have included testing for parsing API data correctly and writing the expected contents to local .csv file

 ---